Minnesota Training Opportunities

 Minnesota Division of Homeland Security and Emergency Management (HSEM)

-For these and other additional classes available from HSEM, please visit their training website at https://app.dps.mn.gov/HSEM_Training/view_class_list.asp
+For classes available from HSEM and upcoming training dates, please visit their training website at https://app.dps.mn.gov/HSEM_Training/view_class_list.asp

 Minnesota Association of Floodplain Managers (MnAFPM)

-The 2014 MNAFPM conference will be held at the Holiday Inn, Duluth.
-Trainings and breakout sessions will occur on November 19th and 20th with an opportunity to take the CFM test on Friday the 21st.
+The 2015 MNAFPM conference will be held at the Moorhead Marriott.
+Trainings and breakout sessions will occur on November 18th and 19th with an opportunity to take the CFM test on Friday the 20th.
 There will be a field tour of local flood projects on Wednesday afternoon.
-Go to http://www.mnafpm.org/conference to register.
+Go to http://www.mnafpm.org/conference to see the Call for Abstracts.

 Association of State Floodplain Managers (ASFPM)

-ASFPM also has an online training program and training is added regularly.
+ASFPM has an online training program and training is added regularly.
 See http://www.floods.org/n-calendar/webinars.asp for more information.

 EMA's Emergency Management Institute (EMI)